 Sometimes the best ideas are hatched while sharing a local beer with friends.
-A discussion of the amazing work being done by local nonprofits led FoCo Cafe’s cofounder Jeff to mention that he thought nonprofit cafes should exist.
+A discussion of the amazing work being done by local nonprofits led FoCo Cafe’s cofounder Jeff to mention the idea of a nonprofit cafe.
 Kathleen replied that she had recently seen a news story about one in Denver – SAME Café.

-At the time this discussion took place, Jeff was teaching and had a background in medicine and agricultural/food research and a passion for cooking.
-Kathleen was a director of communications at Colorado State, managing print, web, social media, and outreach efforts for a college.
-Jeff and Kathleen wanted to combine experiences and passions into a setting that offered amazing food, a commitment to service, and a place where building community for all is at its center.
+At the time, Jeff was teaching, with a background in medicine and agricultural/food research and a passion for cooking.
+Kathleen was a Director of Communications at Colorado State University managing print, web, social media, and outreach efforts for the college.
+Jeff and Kathleen wanted to combine their experiences and passions into a setting that offered amazing food, a commitment to service, and building community at its center.

-Only months later, Jeff and Kathleen found their garage full of donated kitchen equipment and cafe chairs; boxes of dishes would appear on their front porch; e-mails came in from many people eager to volunteer; college students began working on key projects; professionals were offering valuable services at no cost; and this pay-what-you-can cafe became a reality, opening on Thanksgiving Day in 2014.
+Only months later, Jeff and Kathleen found their garage full of donated kitchen equipment, café tables, and chairs.
+Boxes of dishes would appear on their front porch, e-mails came in from people eager to volunteer, college students began working on key projects, professionals were offering valuable services at no cost; and this pay-what-you-can cafe became a reality, opening on Thanksgiving Day in 2014.

-In 2017, the Baumgardners decided to retire to Hawaii and turned the reins for the Café over to their intern, Mallory Garneau.
-Mallory had joined FoCo Cafe in August 2016 as an intern and became executive director in June 2017 after graduating with a Master’s Degree in Social Work from CSU.
+In 2017, Jeff and Kathleen Baumgardner retired to Hawaii.
+They turned the reins over to their intern, Mallory Garneau.
+Mallory joined the FoCo Café team as an intern in August 2016 and became Executive Director in June 2017, after graduating with a Master’s Degree in Social Work from Colorado State University.
 She currently oversees all of the cafe operations.